Huji-Bezalel-Advanced-Unity/alon-uzan-boss-fight/README.md

 ---
 <br><br>
 <img src="Assets/_Alon/Art/BossSprite.png" width="300" height="300"/><br><br>
-The Warrok is a monster that can punch troops and chase them if needed.
-There are some troops that can be killed by him easily and some that he is more struggle to kill.
-As well as there is some troops that is takes more damage to warrok then the others.
+The Boss is patrolling left ans right untill someone attacks him, and then he enters attack mode. if no one attacks the boss for 5 seconds, he return to patrol.

 **Boss Phases**

 ---
-- Protecting Phase - in this phase Warrok is trying to defend its fortress by throwing rocks on the closest troop, he throws one rock every 5 seconds.
-- Attacking Phase - when the fences is britches he starts to attack the closest troop by punching him. the strategy is to punch the closest troop with the least amount of life remains.
-- Falling Back Phase - when Warrok has less or equal then 10% life amount, he is starts to run away from the troops while every 5 seconds he attacks a troop nearby him.
+- patrolling Phase - in this phase the boss waits for the troops to kill all the enemies in the map and menwile patrols right and left.
+- Attacking Phase - when a troop comes nearby the boss and attacks him, he attacks him back.

 **Player Mechanics**